 - 6 T flour

-- 1 quart beef stock (enough to reach desired thickness)
+- 1 quart beef stock (or less, enough to reach desired thickness)

-- In a saute pan on low heat, caramelize onion until golden brown in a little olive oil, and season with salt and pepper, stir occasionally, about 30 minutes
+- In a large pot over low heat, caramelize onion until golden brown in a little olive oil, and season with salt and pepper, stir occasionally, about 30 minutes

-- Heat a large pot or dutch oven with 1 T olive oil and 1 T butter over medium high heat.
+- Preheat oven to 400°.
+Reheat the pot after removing the onions over medium high heat.
+Add 1 T olive oil and 1 T butter.
 Brown the meatballs on one side then flip and do the other side (about 2 minutes per side).
-Cook meatballs in about 3 batches so you do not crowd the pan.
-When done return them to the sheet pan (don’t worry that it had the raw meatballs on them, you will be baking the whole thing)
+Cook meatballs in 2 or 3 batches so you do not crowd the pan.
+When done return them to the sheet pan (don't worry that it had the raw meatballs on them, you will be baking the whole thing)

-- Place pan in oven for about 15 minutes to cook the meatballs through
+- Bake in oven for about 15 minutes to cook the meatballs through

 - Meanwhile over medium low heat, melt remaining 2 T butter in the same pot you browned the meatballs.
 Make a roux by mixing in the flour and letting it cook for about a minute while whisking